 As a kid when i was growing up sausage rolls were my all time number 1 favourite thing.
-I wasn’t a pie fan, but a sausage roll was my kryptonite.
+I wasn’t a pie fan, but a good sausage roll was great.

 So as you can imagine learning how to make the perfect sausage roll has always been high on my priority list.